NorwoodAndBrixtonFoodbank/nbf-website/README.md

   * upload the congestion charge postcodes to the local Supabase storage

 * `npm run db:generate_seed` to generate `supabase/seed.sql` based on `supabase/seed/seed.mts`
   * This does not automatically put the data in the database.
-You'll need to run `npm run dev:reset_supabase`.
+You'll need to run `npm run dev:reset_supabase`

 ### Test user credentials